Last year California Governor Jerry Brown signed a collection law with new requirements for consumer debt collectors licensed in California.

-Time-barred debt refers to money a consumer borrowed and didn’t repay, but which is no longer collectible because of the statute of limitations.
+Time-barred debt, also called to as zombie debt, refers to money a consumer borrowed and didn’t repay, but which is no longer collectible because of the statute of limitations.

 The amount of time a debt remains collectible varies by state, but in California, the statute of limitations is four years.

 Past this amount of time, the debtor cannot be sued for the debt, but they can still pay it if they want to.

 The new law, Assembly Bill 1526, also includes several amendments that took effect on January 1, 2019.